 2a.
-If another S-CSCF is registered and S-CSCF Reassignment was previously authorized, the HSS updates the scscfRegistration resource by replacing it with the received resource information and responds with "204 No Content".
+If the resource already exists, and if the S-CSCF registered is the same or if another S-CSCF is registered and S-CSCF Reassignment was previously authorized, the HSS updates the scscfRegistration resource by replacing it with the received resource information (e.g. S-CSCF name, state of the related IMS public identity based on the registrationType received) and responds with "204 No Content" or “200 OK” with the updated resource information and HSS supported features.

-HSS shall invoke the Deregistration Notification service operation towards the old S-CSCF using the callback URI provided by the old S-CSCF.
+Additionally, if the S-CSCF reassignment pending flag was set, the HSS shall invoke the Deregistration Notification service operation towards the old S-CSCF using the callback URI provided by the old S-CSCF.

 2b.
-If the resource does not exist (there is no previous S-CSCF information stored in HSS for that user), HSS stores the received S-CSCF registration data and responds with HTTP Status Code "201 created".
-A response body may be included to convey additional information to the NF consumer (e.g. IMS Public Identities in the IRS updated with this operation, features supported by HSS).
+If the resource does not exist (there is no previous S-CSCF information stored in HSS), HSS stores the received S-CSCF registration data and responds with HTTP Status Code "201 created".
+A response body is included with the created resource and the features supported by HSS.